 They are Keen and Active Networkers.

-The modern day EA is extremely keen to network with potential Client contacts and also like minded colleagues to develop their skills and discuss challenges they face on a day-to-day basis.
-The Leeds based PA Hub operating in Leeds and Liverpool, for whom Lucy Walker Recruitment have sponsored their Annual Awards and the Manchester based PA Network are two fantastic organisations which facilitate this and champion the cause of the EA/PA.
+The modern-day EA is extremely keen to network with potential Client contacts and also like-minded colleagues to develop their skills and discuss challenges they face on a day-to-day basis.
+The Leeds-based PA Hub operating in Leeds and Liverpool, for whom Lucy Walker Recruitment has previously sponsored their Annual Awards, and the Manchester-based PA Network are two fantastic organisations that facilitate this and champion the cause of the EA/PA.

 They are Adaptable and Eminently Unflappable.

 No two days in an EA’s world are ever the same.
 A competent EA can switch effortlessly between writing reports, balancing clashes in the Executive’s schedule, to planning the executive’s flights or a company event.
 When problems arise, a great EA rises to the challenge and does not display stress outwardly.

 An EA is immersed in technology, and that technology is always changing.
 Between diary planners and project management tools, office software and equipment, an EA must not only be entirely competent across the tools they use daily, but be ready to switch to an alternative at any moment.

 They Value Being a Team Player.